AlexanderLapygin/springboot-war-gelf-logback/README.md

 UNDER DEVELOPMENT

-# Spring Boot WAR with monitoring on Prometheus and GELF on Logback
+# Spring Boot WAR with logging by GELF on Logback

 ## Feature tags